notifhy/frontend/usage/other-information.md

 Use **/language** to set a language override.
 By default, languages are determined automatically through your Discord language setting.

 !!!success
-Currently, only English is supported, but more languages may be supported in the future !!!
+Currently, only English is supported, but more languages may be supported in the future.
+!!!

 ## Legal